-Muscle stiffness and balance issues are likely not new to you if you’ve lived with MS for a while.
-If you’re newly diagnosed, these concerns—unfortunately—soon will be all too familiar.
-But it takes just a few minutes of stretching to begin to ease stiffness that’s commonly associated with MS, and balance exercises can help you regain some of your stability.
+Muscle stiffness and balance issues are likely not new to you if you've lived with MS for a while.
+If you're newly diagnosed, these concerns - unfortunately - may soon be all too familiar.
+But it takes just a few minutes of stretching to begin to ease stiffness that's commonly associated with MS, and balance exercises can help you regain some of your stability.

 Stretch Away Stiffness from MS